dotnet/designs/accepted/2020/workloads/workload-manifest.md

 ## Example Platform SDK Manifest

 Here is a *hypothetical* example manifest.
 It's not prescriptive but demonstrates concepts an patterns that can be used by platform implementations.
-It is annotated with comments, although **comments are not permitted in real manifests**.

 ```json5
 {